Who Invented the Violin?

 Predecessors of the Violin

-The violin was originally inspired by the Rabab, an Arabic instrument with two strings of silk.
+It was originally inspired by the Rabab, an Arabic instrument with two strings of silk.
 The strings were tuned to the fifths using pegs on the side of the body (made of a gourd), and the neck was very long.
 The musicians used a stringed bow with resin to play it while holding it in the lap.

 Nevertheless, it wasn’t until the middle of the 11th century that the influences of these string instruments made its presence felt in Europe.
 Around that time, and probably as a result of Crusader influences, an instrument somewhat similar to the Rabab emerged in Spain.
 It was referred to as the “rebec.”

 The primary differences were that, unlike its forerunner, this instrument was made of wood and had three violin strings instead of two.
 The other great change was that musicians played the instrument by placing it on the shoulder.
 Alterations persisted, and a new instrument appeared in France, the Vielle, in the 13th century.
 Its five-string design and shape (more like modern violin family instruments) were created with ribs for increased flexibility.
-By the 1400s, however, the violin had made its debut.
+By the 1400s, however, it had made its debut.

 Invention of the Violin